Saranac Lake, New York: Edward Livingston Trudeau

+Railroad, Telephone

 Telephone service was introduced in 1884, and the Chateaugay branch of the Delaware and Hudson Railroad reached Saranac Lake from Plattsburgh in 1887.
 Five years later, the Mohawk and Malone Railway main line reached nearby Lake Clear Junction.
 The New York Central and Hudson River Railroad purchased it in 1894, and it was merged into the New York Central Railroad in 1913.
 The NYC became the leading railroad from New York City, via Utica, into the northern Adirondacks, and its Lake Clear Junction-Saranac Lake-Lake Placid Branch was a key traffic source until NYC passenger service ended on April 24, 1965.
 Railroads both carried passenger traffic to the growing resort areas of the Adirondacks and shipped out the millions of feet of lumber that were harvested from this area into the early 20th century.

 The village was incorporated on June 16, 1892, and Dr. Trudeau was elected the first village president soon thereafter.
 Electricity was introduced on September 20, 1894, by installing water wheels on the former site of Pliny Miller's mill.
 Paul Smith purchased the Saranac Lake Electricity Co. in 1907, and formed the Paul Smith's Electric Light and Power and Railroad Company.
 It eventually became part of Niagara-Mohawk.
 At the same time, the village began to develop municipal facilities, such as public schools, and fire and police departments.

 In 1892, John Rudolphus Booth, the Canadian lumber king, rented a cottage at Saranac Lake for his daughter, who used it for several years in seeking a TB cure.
 Booth brought skis with him, and introduced the sport of skiing to the area.

 Starting in the 1890s and for the next 60 years, Saranac Lake was known as "the Western Hemisphere's foremost center for the treatment of pulmonary tuberculosis".
 An effective antibiotic was first used on human TB patients in 1921, but only after World War II did it begin to be widely used in the US.
 In the postwar period, sanatorium treatment became less important and was phased out completely by 1954.
 Among the last of the prominent patients who sought treatment for tuberculosis was Manuel Luis Quezon y Molina, the first Filipino president of the Commonwealth of the Philippines, who died in Saranac Lake of the disease on August 1, 1944.

 But the village had become a center of tuberculosis care, attracting many doctors and patients from around the world.
 They added to and supported the culture of the area, as did the wealthy who built Great Camps on the nearby Saranac and Saint Regis Lakes, the effect was to change the sleepy village of 300 of the 1880s into the vibrant "little city" of 8,000.